hmrc/individuals-reliefs-api/README.md

 - Pension Reliefs

 ## Requirements

 - Scala 2.12.x
 - Java 8
 - sbt > 1.3.7
 - [Service Manager](https://github.com/hmrc/service-manager)

 ## Running the microservice

 Run from the console using: `sbt run` (starts on port 7796 by default)

 Start the service manager profile: `sm --start MTDFB_INDIVIDUALS_RELIEFS`

-## Run tests
+## Running test

 Run unit tests: `sbt test`

 Run integration tests: `sbt it:test`

-## To view the RAML
+## Viewing RAML

 To view documentation locally ensure the Obligations API is running, and run api-documentation-frontend:
 ```
 ./run_local_with_dependencies.sh
 ```
 Then go to http://localhost:9680/api-documentation/docs/api/preview and use this port and version:
 ```
 http://localhost:7796/api/conf/1.0/application.raml
 ```